simple-abstraction/pop-health-insulin-sensitivity/README.md

 ### Population Distribution of Diabetes
 ![Population Distribution of Diabetes](./analysis/Population%20Distribution%20of%20Diabetes.jpg)
+- Approximately 70% of the population has a normal blood sugar level, 20% have Prediabetes, and 9% have Diabetes.

 ### Population Distribution of Insulin Resistance
 ![Population Distribution of Insulin Resistance](./analysis/Population%20Distribution%20of%20Insulin%20Resistance.jpg)
+- Approximately 41% of the population has a normal insulin sensitivity, 20% is experiencing early resistance, and 39% have significant resistance.

 ### Population Distribution by Age Group
 ![Population Distribution by Age Group](./analysis/Population%20Distribution%20of%20Age%20Groups.jpg)
+- The population is distributed relatively evenly across age groups.
+- The data is limited to the age range of 12-80 because age 12 was the minimum age to participate in lab work, and NHANES denotes everyone over age 80 as just 80.

 ### Population Distribution by BMI
 ![Population Distribution by BMI](./analysis/Population%20Distribution%20of%20BMI.jpg)
+- Approximately 30% of the population is a normal weight, 29.5% are overweight, and 38% experience some degree of obesity.
+Less than 3% are underweight.

 ### Diabetes vs Insulin Resistance
 ![Diabetes vs Insulin Resistance](./analysis/Diabetes%20vs%20Insulin%20Resistance.jpg)
+- Approximately 35% of the population is healthy, another 35% are experiencing insulin resistance without elevated blood sugar, 24% are experiencing both elevated insulin and blood sugar, and 6.5% are experiencing elevated A1C only.
+- The small percentage of folks with elevated blood sugar but not elevated insulin likely could have two potential explanations.
+First, it could represent Type 1 Diabetics, whose bodies do not effectively produce insulin, which would explain elevated blood sugar and low insulin resistance.
+Second, it is possible that folks who are treating their Type 2 Diabetes with a medication like Metformin that increases insulin sensitivity (making it more effective at lowering blood sugar) but does not necessarily directly lower it.
+- This suggests that, while just over a third of the population has a healthy blood sugar and insulin response, just as many are experiencing early insulin resistance, with the remaining 30% experiencing some degree of elevated blood sugar and beta-cell dysfunction.

 ### Diabetes vs Insulin Resistance by Age Group
 ![Diabetes vs Insulin Resistance by Age Group](./analysis/Diabetes%20vs%20Insulin%20Resistance%20by%20Age%20Group.jpg)